kovanostra/message-passing-neural-network/README.md

 # file_system_repository = FileSystemRepository(data_directory, dataset_name)
 # raw_dataset = file_system_repository.get_all_data()

-# This is just an example to make the code runnable
+# If you don't have a dataset you can use the following sample data
 node_features_example = torch.tensor([[1, 2],
                                      [1, 1],
                                      [2, 0.5],